seifallahhomrani1/seifallahhomrani1.github.io/_posts/Databases/2020-11-27-SQLi: Hidden data.md

 ```sql
 SELECT * FROM products WHERE category = 'Gifts' OR 1=1' -- AND released = 1
 ```
-The modified query will return akk items where either the category is Gifts, or 1 is equal to 1.
+The modified query will return all items where either the category is Gifts, or 1 is equal to 1.
 Since 1=1 is always true, the query will return all items.